 Pull and Push Telemetry – A Short History

-In past years data was recorded from field instruments with chart recorders and the charts were collected from the field and brought into the office for analysis.
+In past years, data was recorded from field instruments with chart recorders and the charts were collected from the field and brought into the office for analysis.
 In the 1970’s data loggers came into wide usage allowing the transfer of data either in the field or by taking the logger back to the office.
-Fixed phone lines and modems at the site the allowed data transfer without a physical visit to the site.
+Fixed phone lines and modems at the site allowed data transfer without a physical visit to the site.
 With this development, “pull telemetry” was born and soon expanded with the advent of mobile and satellite phones.
 However, the transaction still required modem and a connection to be initiated to transfer data.

 With the arrival and expansion of the internet and TCP/IP data a new method was possible, whereby a shared packet networks (public and private) could be used to transfer data from the field to the office by sending the data in packets across shared TCP/IP networks.
 With a packet network the sending end initiates the transfer, hence this type of telemetry is called push telemetry or connectionless telemetry, removing the need for a dedicated connection.
 Another method of push telemetry is cellular short messaging, but this is not a guaranteed delivery method, which is an important consideration for telemetry applications.
 With TCP/IP each packet sent should receive an acknowledgement or the packet will be resent, ensuring data delivery.
 With SMS type messages there is generally no such acknowledgement method built into the system and messages may be lost.

 Mobile / Cellular Phone Networks

 Telecommunications providers continue to expand their cellular networks to provide more coverage, services and speed.